 “I think we’re going to find out the answer to that when we go to your home tonight and meet your parents.
 Tony, I suspect that the story about my — about our — mother being overwhelmed is at least partially true.
 She might have thought that she could raise one of us, and just picked your dad and not both of us.
 So I was raised by our grandparents on our father’s side, and my last name stayed the same as it was on my birth certificate, Anderson.

-“I also suspect that your dad doesn’t know anything about me, just like I didn’t know anything about him.”
+“I also suspect that your dad doesn’t know anything about me, just as I didn’t know anything about him.”

 “You said your mother went to Sweden.
 We’re not Swedish, our last name is McKinley and we’re Scottish.
 I’ve met my grandparents, my dad’s parents, when they came here to visit us when I was ten.
 They are from somewhere near Glasgow, and they definitely have strong Scottish accents.
 So strong I had a hard time understanding them.
 So does that mean that my grandma in Glasgow is your mother?”
 I asked.